How Intakes Work

 Loading Shared Modules

 Intake scripts can load shared JavaScript modules using the Module Refs picker in the Script tab.
 Pre-loaded modules’ functions and variables are available in global scope within your intake script, letting you reuse common validation, transformation, or enrichment logic across multiple intakes.
 Select one or more JavaScript modules from your organization.
-They are fetched and executed in order before your intake script runs.Task Template
+They are fetched and executed in order before your intake script runs.Activity Plan

 Static Assignment

-Select a task template from the dropdown to automatically create a task for each uploaded document.
-When configured:- A task is created using the selected template
+Select an Activity Plan from the dropdown to automatically start an Activity for each uploaded document.
+When configured:- An Activity is started from the selected plan

-- The uploaded document is linked to the task
+- The uploaded document family is linked to the Activity

 Script-Driven Assignment

-When a processing script is enabled on the intake, the static task template dropdown is disabled.
-Instead, the script controls which tasks are created by returning ataskTemplates array in its return value.
+When a processing script is enabled on the intake, the static Activity Plan dropdown is disabled.
+Instead, the script controls which Activity Plan starts by returningactivityPlan, title, description, and inputs.
 This allows:

-- Conditional routing — different document types create different tasks
+- Conditional routing — different document types enter different Activity Plans

 Knowledge Features